Frequently Asked Questions

 Family income is not a qualification for admission.

 We always do our best to accommodate as many families as possible.
-However, we frequently receive more requests than we have rooms available.
+However, we sometimes receive more requests than we have rooms available.
 We do not accept reservations, but do accept requests for rooms.
 As rooms become available during the day and other families check out, families are notified of any openings.
-If the House closest to the treating hospital is full, the family may be referred to our other House if there is availability.
-We encourage families to accept this option, however, some families refuse because of the distance from the hospital.
-If we do not have availability for a family, a family may decide to stay at a hotel or at the hospital.
+If we do not have availability for a family, hospital social workers/case managers may assist with other housing options.

-After a family is referred by a hospital social worker/case manager and it is determined that the House has room availability, they must complete a check-in with House staff or volunteers.
-During this check-in process, they receive a brief introduction, review House policies and procedures and take a quick tour.
+After a family is referred by a hospital social worker/case manager and it is determined that the House has room availability, they must complete a check-in with House staff.
+During this check-in process, they review House policies and procedures and take a quick tour.
 A Ronald McDonald House representative will also show them their private bed/bathroom and provide them with a set of keys.
 After this orientation, families are able to return to the hospital, relax in their room, enjoy a meal with their family and other guests in the dining room, or spend time in any of the common areas within the House.

-The average length of stay is seven nights, but varies widely.
+The average length of stay is eight nights, but varies widely.
 Some families stay just one night, while other stays extend to several months.

 Each House has a communal kitchen and pantry of non-perishable foods that are offered free to families.
-Each family is assigned cupboard space and an area in a shared refrigerator where they can store their personal food.
+Families at the East House assigned cupboard space and an area in a shared refrigerator where they can store their personal food.
+West House Waterfront rooms include a refrigerator and cupboard space.
 Outside volunteer groups regularly visit the House to make dinners for the families.
 There is also a volunteer driver who periodically takes families to the grocery store.

-No. However, we encourage families to use any of the televisions and DVD players available in the common areas of the Houses.
+Rooms at the East House do not have televisions.
+However, we encourage families to use any of the televisions and DVD players available in the common areas of the House.
+Rooms at West House Waterfront do have televisions.
 A selection of videos is also available free of charge.

 All of the rooms are private and have their own bed(s) and bathroom.